-Gynecologist Dr. Bral of Manhattan Women’s Health & Wellness offer a comprehensive Obstetrics & Gynecology care in NYC for women of all ages.
+Gynecologist Dr. Zelmanovich of Manhattan Women’s Health & Wellness offer a comprehensive Obstetrics & Gynecology care in NYC for women of all ages.
 At our obgyn clinic of we provide a full range of gynecology services, from annual check-ups and routine pap smears to treatment of Menstrual Cramps and gyn procedures, surgeries performed in our office or in the hospital.
 Our state of the art gynecology NYC facility equipped with a latest obgyn equipment.

 Just about every woman suffers from some form of dysmenorrhea, another name for pain that happens before and during your monthly period.
 The main difference is the severity of the pain.
 There are two kind of menstrual pain: primary and secondary.